 7: ‘Beni-Maiko’ Japanese Maple (Acer palmatum ‘Beni-Maiko’)

-Japanese maples are compact, small and they have wonderful foliage, and you can pick from many varieties for landscaping, but first have a look at ‘Beni-Maiko’.
+Japanese maples are compact, small and they have wonderful foliage, and you can pick from many small varieties for landscaping, but first have a look at ‘Beni-Maiko’.

 But its striking feature is that the leaves are an ever changing spectacle of colors!
 When they emerge in spring, they are bright red; then they turn pink green during the summer months, and, finally, they turn green with red veins as the cold season approaches.